Revision Breast Reconstruction Surgery

 With any revision, a proven and experienced plastic surgeon can often turn a mediocre breast reconstruction into an excellent restoration.

 Revision surgery for breast reconstruction can take place many months or even years after your original procedure.
-The optimal time for revision depends on your individual needs, which Dr. Kim can determine during a free consultation.
+The optimal time for revision depends on your individual needs, which Dr. Kim can determine during a consultation.

 Contact us or call us at 281.363.4546 to schedule a consultation with Dr. Kim.